Use of PXProjection: General Information

 You use the PXProjection attribute in the following cases:

-- You want to display data from multiple tables on a form or a tab
+• You want to display data from multiple tables on a form or a tab.

-Workflow of PXProjection Attribute Configuration
+Configuration of the PXProjection Attribute

 [PXProjection(typeof(